 Georgina’s accessibility priorities - 2023–2027

-The Town’s long-term vision is to ensure that Georgina is a caring and responsive community known for its commitment to equity, inclusion and accessibility as well as its achievements in these areas.
-With the support of Council, management, staff, the GAAC, volunteers and a broad range of community partners, barrier removal will continue to be a priority in Georgina.
-Accessibility is everyone’s responsibility and will be incorporated by design into the work of all Town Departments.
+The Town’s long-term vision is to ensure Georgina is a caring and responsive community, recognized for its commitment to equity, inclusion, and accessibility.
+With the support of Council, management, staff, the GAAC, volunteers, and a broad range of community partners, barrier removal will remain a priority.
+Accessibility is everyone’s responsibility and is incorporated by design into the work of all Town departments.

-The 2023-2027 Five-year Accessibility Plan includes both new and continuing initiatives that will help meet Georgina’s commitment to an inclusive community where all residents and visitors have access to Town services, programs and facilities in a manner that is integrated and promotes dignity and independence.
+The 2025–2029 Five-Year Accessibility Plan includes both new and ongoing initiatives to help Georgina meet its commitment to an inclusive community.
+The plan ensures that all residents and visitors can access Town services, programs, and facilities in a manner that is integrated, dignified, and promotes independence.

-In 2023-2027, the Town will continue to address the areas of accessibility outlined in the Integrated Accessibility Standards Regulation and will also consider barriers to accessibility more broadly, and with reference to best practices and emergent opportunities, seek innovative, inclusive solutions.
-In addition to the standards under the IASR, the Town is committed to going beyond the legislated requirements, where feasible, to ensure that barriers to accessibility are identified and addressed throughout the community.
+During 2025–2029, the Town will continue to address the areas of accessibility outlined in the Integrated Accessibility Standards Regulation (IASR).
+In addition, the Town will consider barriers more broadly and, using best practices and emerging opportunities, seek innovative and inclusive solutions.
+The Town is committed to going beyond legislated requirements where feasible to identify and address accessibility barriers throughout the community.

-- mental and physical wellness, particularly through recreation and sports and access to serene, tranquil public spaces
+- Mental and physical wellness, including recreation, sports, and access to serene public spaces

 Appendix: Georgina’s accessibility plans and reports